 - 1 January 2024 for products intended for industrial use only

 For new products, you must submit the required information before you place the mixture on the market.
-We will require you to provide us with your UFI code for new products from May 2019.
+We will require you to provide us with your UFI code for new products.
 Products already on the market can benefit from a transitional period, until 1 January 2025, if you register your product data and Safety Data Sheets (SDS) with the applicable poison centre for each EU member state your product is sold into.
 By 1 January 2025, all relevant products on the market will be required to bear the UFI on the label.

 You need to be ready with your UFI on the label before your deadline to submit this product information to the applicable poison centres.
 This means that the generation of UFIs and the printing of appropriate product labels needs to be carefully planned into schedules – this is why we highly recommend submitting this data and benefiting from the extended transitional period.